Become a Member

 Greenwald has served as executive director of the National Museum of American Jewish History, Philadelphia (1981–86); acting director (1980), curator (1978–81) and assistant curator (1975–78) of the Hebrew Union College Skirball Museum, Los Angeles; and curatorial assistant at the Spertus Museum of Judaica, Chicago.

 She is the author of several articles on museum practice, Jewish ritual art, and various historical topics.
 Her book, The Stories They Tell: Artifacts from the National September 11 Memorial Museum, co-edited with Clifford Chanin and published by Skira Rizzoli, was cited in the New York Times as one of the best books about New York City published in 2013.
 She is also the executive editor and primary contributing author of No Day Shall Erase You: The Story of 9/11 as Told at the National September 11 Memorial Museum, the official companion volume to the 9/11 Memorial Museum, published by Skira Rizzoli in August 2016.
 This book was awarded the bronze prize in the 2016 Foreword INDIES Awards in the category of history (adult nonfiction).

-Greenwald currently serves on the boards of the United Kingdom Holocaust Memorial Foundation and Central Synagogue in New York City and is an advisor to the repertory dance company 10HL.
+Greenwald currently serves on the boards of the United Kingdom Holocaust Memorial Foundation and Central Synagogue in New York City.
 She holds an MA in the history of religions from the University of Chicago Divinity School and a BA with concentrations in English literature and anthropology from Sarah Lawrence College, where she delivered the commencement address to the class of 2007.